ppeters0502/security-blog/src/data/OWASP Web Security Testing Guide.md

 * Client-side Testing
 * API Testing

-There's alos several appendices of some additional suggested reading, testing tools, history and more!
+There's also several appendices of some additional suggested reading, testing tools, history and more!

 I'm currently working off of a spreadsheet adapted from the guide that was posted on github by [tanprathan](https://github.com/tanprathan/OWASP-Testing-Checklist).
 This is the same checklist, but with additional options for feedback and status checks so that it's easy to keep track of what more needs to be done on a given app that I'm testing.